substackinc/universal-constructor/priorities.md

 -   [ ] Add ability to fully monitor projects in production
 -   [ ] Add ability to make small fixes & self-deploy
 -   [ ] Add ability to communicate directly with users and summarize information
--   [ ] Add ability to suggest it's own tasks based on monitoring and user input
+-   [ ] Add ability to suggest its own tasks based on monitoring and user input
 -   [ ] Start making small changes all the way from conception (based on monitoring & input)
 -   [ ] Add ability to subjectively judge simplicity and quality, in addition to user feedback/monitoring
 -   [ ] Start making small self-improvement fully autonomously (humans get a changelog)